kamalraj21intel/uwc-docs/source/Pages/page_04.rst

     1. 01_uwc_pre_requisites.sh - This script creates docker volume directory /opt/intel/eii/uwc_data, creates “/opt/intel/eii/container_logs/” for storing log, and git clone modconn into respective directory of the Modbus master container.

     2. 02_provision_build_UWC.sh - This script runs the builder to generate the consolidated docker-compose.yml.
 This script performs provisioning per the docker-compose.yml file.
 Along with this, it generates certs for the MQTT and builds all the microservices of the docker-compose.yml.
-        It allows you to choose combination of UWC services, deployment mode either dev or prod mode, or select whether to use the `pre-build images` or `build images locally`.
+        It allows you to choose combination of Universal Wellpad Controller services, deployment mode either dev or prod mode, or select whether to use the `pre-build images` or `build images locally`.

-    3. 03_Run_UWC.sh - This script deploys all UWC containers.
+    3. 03_Run_UWC.sh - This script deploys all Universal Wellpad Controller containers.

     4. 04_uninstall_UWC.sh – Used for cleanup and uninstalling docker, docker-compose, and installed libraries.
 This script will bring down all containers and remove all running containers.